-From Victorian seaside towns to atmospheric and intimate coves, there's places to visit in Pembrokeshire for walkers, nature lovers, foodies and families.
+From Victorian seaside towns to atmospheric and intimate coves, there's plenty of places to visit in Pembrokeshire.
 It’s a safe bet you’ll like it here too.

 St Davids Cathedral

-With a population of less than 2,000 people, St Davids is more than a record-holder as Britain's smallest city.
+With a population of less than 2,000, St Davids is more than a record-holder as Britain's smallest city.
 St Davids Cathedral is a magnificent cathedral that has been a place of pilgrimage since the 12th century and there are several other attractions of artistic and culinary kinds.

 Pembrokeshire Coast National Park

 Pembrokeshire National Park is the only national park in the UK to be focused primarily along dramatic coastline.
 Yes it's a feast for the eyes, abundant in wildlife and rare flora and fauna, but it also has numerous monuments and sites of historic interest.
 There's never a dull moment here.

 When you need a short break from the wonders of the natural world, Oakwood is the place to go.
 There is a broad range of attractions to suit all the family, but special mention must go to the Megafobia roller coaster, a wondrous wooden structure voted the best ride in Britain and the third best in the world.

 A Victorian seaside town with picture-postcard qualities, the rise of Tenby came with ringing medical endorsements for its health-giving properties.
 It remains a major attraction for young and old.
 Tenby’s Castle Beach was even awarded ‘Britain’s Best Beach 2019’ by the Sunday Times.

 The monastery on Caldey Island, just a short boat ride from Tenby, is also well worth a visit.